Flare576/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

    - ⚠️ If you get an error (like `TypeError: Cannot read property 'summary' of undefined`) in the console, check that you selected the right function to execute
+   - ⚠️ If you get an error (like `Error: Access not granted or expired.`) and you're using a Microsoft account, repeat the *Authorize your app to use your account* step
 1. Click on `Triggers` clock icon on the left panel to add a trigger.
 Click on `Add Trigger`.

    - You have two choices, "Time-driven" or "From calendar".